Izenda7Series/docs/dev/howto_dep1.rst

 Connecting with an Encrypted Connection String
 ===============================================

 #.
-Create a new database in SSMS named “IzendaConfigurationDB”
+Create a new database in SSMS named *IzendaConfigurationDB*
 #.
-In Postman, create a POST request for the endpoint /api/databaseSetup/DatabaseInfo  e.g. http://localhost:8085/api/databaseSetup/DatabaseInfo  .
+In Postman, create a POST request for the endpoint */api/databaseSetup/DatabaseInfo*  e.g. http://localhost:8085/api/databaseSetup/DatabaseInfo  .
 For more information see https://www.izenda.com/docs/ref/api_systemdb_and_license.html?highlight=databasesetup%20databaseinfo#post-databasesetup-databaseinfo .
 #.
 If the API is successful, you will receive *{"success":true,"messages":null,"data":null}*
   *	If the Izenda tables do not exist within the specified database, they will be created.
-  *	A file named *izendadb.config* will be created in the root directory of your API.
-To confirm that the connection string is encrypted, open the izendadb.config in your preferred text editor.
+  *	A file named *izendadb.config* will be created in the root directory of your API (**IzendaSimpleAuthorization/IzendaAPI/API/**).
+To confirm that the connection string is encrypted, open the *izendadb.config* in your preferred text editor.
 #.
 If desired, you can replace the encrypted connection string with a plain text connection string for debugging.

 Connecting With a Plain Text Connection String